-This memorial could be accomplished after 60 years it was proposed.
-India has memorials etched with the names of our brave soldiers earlier too, but all were erected before 1947, before independence
+This memorial could be accomplished after 60 years of its proposed time period.
+India has memorials etched with the names of our brave soldiers earlier too, but all were erected before 1947, before independence.

 The India Gate is a war memorial, originally called the All India War Memorial, built by British rulers to commemorate the sacrifice of 70,000 Indian soldiers of British Indian Army in First World War (1914-1921) in France.
 It was designed by Sir Edwin Lutyens.

 In 1972, after the Indo-Pak war for Bangladesh Liberation, Amar Jawan Jyoti, or the Flame of the Immortal Soldier has served as India’s Tomb of the Unknown Soldier.
 Shrimati Indira Gandhi, then Prime Minister of India, inaugurated Amar Jawan Jyoti on 26 January 1972.
 Since then this undying flame of Amar Jyoti displays an honour to the valour and sacrifice of unsung heroes of Bangladesh liberation war.
 Amar Jawan Jyoti is erected on a black marble plinth, with reversed L1A1 Self-loading rifle, capped by war helmet, bound by four runs.

 The Chief Architect of the National War Memorial is Ar.
 Yogesh Chandrahasan of WeBe Design Lab, Chennai who got the opportunity to design the memorial after a global design competition.
 He also quoted, “The whole concept is based on the thought that the war memorial should be a place where we don’t mourn death, but celebrate the life of the soldiers and pay respect to the sacrifices made by them.”